sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

   const providerCommission = {
     code: 'line-item/provider-commission',
+-   unitPrice: calculateTotalFromLineItems([order]),
-+   unitPrice: calculateTotalFromLineItems([booking, ...cleaningFee]),
++   unitPrice: calculateTotalFromLineItems([order, ...cleaningFee]),
     percentage: PROVIDER_COMMISSION_PERCENTAGE,
     includeFor: ['provider'],
   };

+- const lineItems = [order, ...extraLineItems, providerCommission];
-+ const lineItems = [booking, ...cleaningFee, providerCommission];
++ const lineItems = [order, ...extraLineItems, ...cleaningFee, providerCommission];

   return lineItems;
 };
 ```

-Once we have done the changes to the backend of our client app we can
+Once we have made the changes to the backend of our client app, we can
-check the booking breakdown again.
-Now if you choose the cleaning fee,
+check the order breakdown again.
+If you now choose the cleaning fee, you
-you should see the cleaning fee also in the booking breakdown:
+should see the cleaning fee in the booking breakdown:

 ![Cleaning fee in booking breakdown](./cleaningFeeBookingBreakdown.png)